Road to Saigon 2018

 Day 22 - Phnom Penh to Banlung

-Our beds for the night are provided by the Yeak Lom hotel which offers a spa and a sky bar which gives a fantastic birds-eye view of the city.
+Our beds for the night are provided by a local hotel which offers a spa and a sky bar giving a fantastic birds-eye view of the city.

 Day 23 - Banlung to Quy Nhon

 An early start takes us to Le Thanh, the Vietnamese frontier, where there’s a distinct change in atmosphere and you’re advised to watch out for small motorcycles and riders whizzing about with questionable road etiquette.
-Coffee plants grow and dry along the roadside which are initially somewhat mundane but then, as we head into the lowly populated central region there are some very good driving roads accompanied by spectacular scenery.
-We drop down to the coast of the Eastern Sea and our beachside hotel – The Avani - just south of Quy Nhon.
+Coffee plants grow and dry along the roadside which are initially somewhat mundane but then improve dramatically as we head into the lowly populated central region where there are some very good driving roads accompanied by spectacular scenery.
+We drop down to the coast of the Eastern Sea and our beachside hotel – The Avani, just south of Quy Nhon.

 Day 24 - Quy Nhon – Rest Day

-At this point in the proceedings, a relaxing day by the beach could be just the thing and if so, Quy Nhon is just the place to be.
-Stunning beaches are in abundance and with fishing the main industry, it’s also a paradise for seafood lovers.
+At this point in the proceedings, a relaxing day by the beach could be just the thing and if so, Quy Nhon is the place to be.
+Stunning beaches are in abundance and with fishing being the main industry, this is also a paradise for seafood lovers.